 Hopefully by correcting these misconceptions in textbooks about how Pavlovian conditioning occurs and how early researchers conducted their original experiments, future generations of students will appropriately understand how learning affects behavior.
 They may even revive formerly unresolved lines of research in Pavlovian conditioning or discover new questions that need answers.
 For instance, is Domjan (2016) correct in saying that operant conditioning and classical conditioning have very few, if any, differences given that behavior analysts also study antecedent stimulus-consequence relations (e.g., stimulus pairing in derived stimulus relations; Dougher et al., 1994; Minster et al., 2011; Roche & Barnes, 1997).
 Is there a better model than the Rescorla-Wagner model that can account for the many Pavlovian conditioning effects (Bitterman, 2006; Miller et al., 1995)?
 Alternatively, we could answer a popular question posed by students: What are the ideal interstimulus interval ranges for each type of unconditional response (e.g., eyeblink, fear, taste aversions, salivation, blood pressure/heart rate changes) to produce robust conditional responses?

-- Image provided by pxhere under CC0 Public Domain
+- Image provided courtesy of pxhere under CC0 Public Domain

-- Image provided by pxhere under CC0 Public Domain
+- Image provided courtesy of pxhere under CC0 Public Domain

-- Image provided courtesy of Maxxl2 under CC BY-SA 4.0
+- Image provided courtesy of Tretyakov Gallery under Public Domain